flashnuke/deadnet/apk/README.md

 ```

 ### Building the APK

 ```bash
 cd deadnet/apk
 buildozer android debug # build in debug mode
 ```
+The compiled APK will be stored in `./bin`

 # Notes
 ### Permissions